bandesz/AirConnect-Synology/README.md

 # AirConnect package for Synology NAS and Synology Router

 A minimal Synology package for [AirConnect](https://github.com/philippe44/AirConnect ).
 It allows you to use AirPlay to stream to UPnP/Sonos devices.

+Currently it is built only for ARMv7 architectures: ipq806x armada370 armadaxp armada375 armada38x alpine alpine4k monaco comcerto2k.

+You can check which architecture you have [here](https://www.synology.com/en-uk/knowledgebase/DSM/tutorial/General/What_kind_of_CPU_does_my_NAS_have).

+## Tested devices

+* Synology RT2600 router

+## How it works

-Currently it only runs the airupnp process with the following options:
+It runs the airupnp-arm process with the following options:

 ```
 airupnp-arm -b [router local ip]:49154 -z -l 1000:2000 -f /tmp/airupnp-arm.log -d all=error
 ```

 The process is running with a low-privilege user.

-## Tested devices

-* Synology RT2600 router

 ## Build